-The estimated cost to the UK for cleaning up all graffiti is over £1 billion per year.
-This amount of money would pay for the National Health Service for approximately three days.
+The estimated cost to the UK for cleaning up all unwanted graffiti is over £1 billion per year.
+This amount of money would pay for the (pre-Covid) National Health Service for approximately three days.

-We have a number of anti-graffiti coatings in our range that are available right now.
+We have a number of solvent free anti-graffiti coatings in our range for internal and external use that are available right now.
 The choice of coating depends on the objectives of the client, the site location and budget.
 The anti-graffiti coatings are all capable of being applied by you, though we can arrange for the application on your behalf if you wish.

 Our anti-graffiti coatings can be applied to a wide range of substrates.
-For example: concrete, stone, steel, Copper, painted surfaces, Formica and some plastics.
+Blocksil has anti-graffiti paint for metal, concrete, stone, steel, painted surfaces, Formica and some plastics.

 The short answer is “yes”.
 We have experience and satisfied clients to back up this claim.
 Depending on the anti-graffiti paint or coating chosen extensive warranties can be provided.

 In the case of nano coatings on metals or plastics the coating gives a very smooth surface with a significant reduction in the number and size of surface defects.
 Looked at under a microscope, all surfaces are rough and porous.
 The anti-graffiti nano coating will seal and fill the surface which makes it much harder for the permanent marker, ink or paint to get a grip.
 This in turn makes the painted surface much easier to clean.

 In the case of our other anti-graffiti paints and coatings, especially our hybrid chemistry system, the actual chemistry of the coating itself repels the vandal’s ink or paint.
 Think of the way a non-stick frying pan allows you to cook without the food sticking to it.
 And like a non-stick coated frying pan, the better the quality of the coating the longer lasting the performance.